Alma-kube-tools/ansible-pgpogiscluster3-onaws/README.md

 * Download with git clone
 * Inside the inventory path insert the "key.pem" for access in SSH
+* Inside the inventory path, insert the awscliv2.zip package
 * Modify the hosts file of the ansible server by adding the ip of the hosts to reach and naming them as specified in posqlpgpool.hosts

 # Installation and initial configuration of the nodes